funkeyfreak/LRU/README.md

 ## Versions

-The initial push aptly named **"THIS IS THE FIRST PUSH :dancer:"** and [accessible via this link](https://github.com/funkeyfreak/LRU/commit/c812d5c01fc7ed04708c16929df41b768a5e280d) is the code developed within the 2 hour limit.
+The initial push aptly named **"The First and Finial"** and [accessible via this link](https://github.com/funkeyfreak/LRU/commit/e87e44a2c7d3afc7cfb224ea0751996e0905dfcc) is the code developed within the 2 hour limit.
 I have not added the JUnit framework because I kept 'tabs' of my stubbed tests in an atom.io text file.
 The second push shall be added shortly, detailing all the unit tests I have written!

 ## Basic Instructions